TadiT7/treble_experimentations_wiki/Xiaomi-Mi-9.md

 Although this device is A-only, you have to choose GSI for A/B devices because this device is "system-as-root".

-Tested with 20190409 image
+Tested with AOSP 9.0 v113 image

 ## Hardware Support

 * Camera:
 > Basic usage works.
+Triple camera access works from modded GCAM
-Extented support works enabling it from Phh settings
+> Extented support works enabling it from Phh settings

 * Speaker / Microphone
 > Works